Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 an object called `Proposal`.
 The `Proposal` will be used by Zoe to protect Alice from the smart contract and other participants.
-The `Proposal` has three parts: `give` and `want`, which is used for enforcing offer safety, and `exitRule,` which is used to enforce exit safety.
+The `Proposal` has three parts: `give` and `want`, which is used for enforcing offer safety, and `exit`, which is used to enforce exit safety.
 In this case, Alice's exit rule is `onDemand`, meaning that she can exit at any time.